Victims' rights: Criticisms of the victim-inclusion approach

 Some academics have argued that the recognition of victims' rights directly undermines defendant's rights, since designating the accuser as a "victim" presupposes that the alleged crime actually occurred, even before it is established to be in a court of law.
 Others have criticised victims' rights for impinging on prosecutorial discretion.
 Victims' rights have also been criticised for shifting the focus in criminal proceedings on vengeance and personal emotion.
 In connection with the last of these criticisms, it has been noted that victims seeking "closure" may promote outcomes as diverse as retribution, on one hand, and forgiveness on the other, and the legal system is inadequate to providing therapeutic satisfaction in either case.

-Proponents of victims' rights respond by noting that victims' rights of privacy, protection and participation are civil rights that ensure that individual harm is among the harms recognized by the system, and that such rights afford a voice in the process, not a veto of enforcement discretion.
+Proponents of victims' rights respond by noting that victims' rights of privacy, protection and participation ensure individual harm is recognized by the system, and that such rights afford a voice in the process, and not a veto of enforcement discretion.
 Proponents also cite the criminal courts' well-established capacity to afford rights to participants other than the defendants (such as the media), suggesting that accommodation of victims' interests is both possible and desirable.
+Further, research may suggest the expansion of victim rights', such as victim impact statements, has minimal, if any, impact on criminal sentencing.